BetterThanTomorrow/calva/README.md

 #### shadow-cljs

+See the [Calva section](https://shadow-cljs.github.io/docs/UsersGuide.html#_calva_vs_code) in the shadow-cljs User Guide.

-You need this `cider-nrepl` in your classpath.
+TL;DR; You need `cider-nrepl` in your classpath.
 Add `[cider/cider-nrepl "0.16.0"]` to the `:dependencies` map in the`shadow-cljs.edn` project config.
 Shadow-cljs will autoinject the other requirements when it encounters cider-nrepl.

 ## Connecting to the REPL